 I decided to use the standup paddleboard as a way to raise money for Charities such as Camillus House and various local schools.
 I have organized and co-founded dozens of races, some of which have grown to international acclaim.
 The largest is the Orange Bowl Paddle Championship that has raised over $100,000 for Big Brothers Big Sisters of Greater Miami and is now run every year by the Orange Bowl Committee.

 I am also a wood sculptor and furniture maker, specializing in local hardwood trees that fall during hurricanes or die of natural causes.
 Some of my pieces have won competitions and been auctioned for charity.

 I met my wife, Juliana, a veterinarian who was raised in Miami and is the daughter of a Brazilian concert pianist and former Brazilian Ambassador to Costa Rica and the US.
-She and I have two beautiful daughters who are 10 months old and 2 years old.
+She and I have two beautiful daughters who are 5 and 4 years old.

 Like any other family, my wife and I would often take our girls out to the nearest park for some fun in the sun.
 This park is actually right across our house and I didn’t know it then but it would be the beginning of my story taking on the city.

 One day, the park was closed indefinitely due to soil contamination.
 As it turns out, the city had dumped toxic waste right in our park and they had no intentions of removing it.
 This park was not only a place for my kids but also several other families who would come and play in the grass or lie under the majestic trees.
 The city had taken away our park from us with zero regard for the residents who enjoyed it.
 As all of this unfolded, I couldn’t sit back and do nothing- I owed it to my kids that they have a safe place to play for as long as they wanted.